NSU-SP21-CSE499-18/Group-01/README.md

 <br>

 <p><strong>INTRODUCTION</strong></p>
 <p>AR Schoolbook is a project that aims to provide an Augmented Reality android app for high school books in Bangladesh according to NCTB (National Curriculum and Textbook Board).
-The initial prototype will only cover one book in particular- class 7, Science book.
+The initial prototype will only cover one book in particular- <a href="http://nctb.gov.bd/site/page/f6f263b8-7533-460c-a8aa-9f2c3d203705">class 7, Science book</a>.
 The aim is to create a fun and modern learning experience for students and also help teachers better prepare their lessons.
 We wish to combine “fun smartphones” with “boring books” to establish a middle ground where smartphones are not just a source of time waste and books are fun.</p>

 <br>